zolantris/ValheimMods/src/ValheimRAFT/README.md

 - Adds anchors
 - Adds custom sails (requires meshes to be working)
 - Adds ropes (requires meshes to be working)
+- Sails now will each contribute to the total ship speed.
+Mesh sails do an area calculation while tier1-3 sails are preset values.

 ## Community